CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

-Let us first explore why scheduling the next infection attempt after the last (i.e., sequentially drawing infection attempt times from the GI) is the better approach compared to taking all the draws from the GI at the beginning of an individual's infectiousness period and scheduling all the infection attempts based on those times.
+Let us first explore why scheduling the next infection attempt after the last (i.e., sequentially drawing infection attempt times from the GI) is the better approach compared to taking all the draws from the GI at the beginning of an individual's infectiousness period and at once scheduling the infection attempts based on those times.

 1. **Changes in the number of infection attempts in the middle of an agent's infectious course.** Imagine an agent dies while they are still infectious.
 Clearly, they cannot be infecting others.
-(Or, if the disease in question is ebola, there are well-defined processes by which they may still be infectious and that process should not be lumped with the infection generation interval).
+(Or, if the disease in question is Ebola, there are well-defined processes by which they may still be infectious and those processes should not be lumped with the infection generation interval).

     To ensure a dead person does not infect others, we would like to remove the plans where they infect others.
 If we had pre-scheduled all infections, we would have had to store the plan IDs for all the infections in `HashMap<PersonId, Vec<PlanId>>`.
 Then, each time we had executed one of these plans, we would have to have removed it from the vector, so that the entry for each `PersonId` tells us the plans we have _left_ for a given person.
-Then, we could iterate through the remaining plans and cancel them.
+Then, when the agent dies, we could iterate through the remaining plans and cancel them.

     Clearly, this is computationally onerous, requiring us to store a potentially large `HashMap` and iterate through a vector every time an infection attempt occurs.
 Alternatively, if we scheduled infection events sequentially, we would only have to store the next infection attempt time.
-We could instead use a `HashMap<PersonId, PlanId>`, removing our need to iterate through a vector and instead enabling us to directly use the `.insert` method on the `HashMap`.
-More generally, if we need to change the number of infection attempts part way through an infection course, sequentially scheduling the attempts makes this easier.
+We could instead use a `HashMap<PersonId, PlanId>`, removing the need to iterate through a vector and instead enabling us to directly use the `.insert` method on the `HashMap`.
+More generally, this idea applies to any case where we need to change the number of infection attempts part way through an infection course. sequentially scheduling the attempts makes it easier to remove infection attempts in the future.

     Why not just check whether the agent is alive or not at the beginning of the infection attempt?
 If they are not alive, simply skip the infection attempt.
 There are two reasons this is not the desired solution.
-First, once an agent is no longer relevant in the simulation, it is much cleaner to handle that at the moment when they are no longer involved in the simulation rather than keeping them around and continuously writing code that checks whether the agent is still relevant throughout the simulation.
+First, once an agent is no longer relevant in the simulation, it is much cleaner to handle that at the moment when they are no longer involved in the simulation rather than keeping them around and continuously writing code that checks whether the agent is still relevant.
 Ideally, there will be defined methods in ixa for the teardown of people.
 Secondly, the points made in this example are not pertinent to just an agent no longer being alive: they are pertinent to any changes in the number of infection attempts that may occur during the course of an agent's infection.
 Imagine an agent becomes hospitalized partially through their infection course.
 This change in their setting reduces the number of infection attempts they have because they are coming into contact with fewer people.
 Checking an agent's setting at the beginning of an infection attempt becomes cumbersome for many different settings, and canceling some of the remaining infection plans like described above remains inefficient.
 On the other hand, sequentially scheduling infection attempts enables arbitrary changes to the effective contact rate to occur while an agent is infectious and have them be updated in the simplest way possible.